-Judith Johnson is a clinical psychologist who is based at both the Institute of Psychological Sciences of the University of Leeds, and the Bradford Institute of Health Research.
+Dr Judith Johnson is a Clinical Psychologist based at both the School of Psychology, University of Leeds, and the Bradford Institute for Health Research.
 She graduated from the University of Manchester with a BSc (Hons) in Psychology in 2007.
 She was awarded a PhD in Clinical Psychology from the University of Manchester in 2010, and a ClinPsyD (Clinical Psychology Doctorate) from the University of Birmingham in 2013.
-She has experience of researching and working psychologically in a range of settings, including paediatric and adult hospital settings, outpatient mental health teams, forensic services and older adult dementia services.

 Published: 24 May 2016

 2016 How to Reduce Perfectionism and Enhance Flexibility (28 November 2016) What Are the Techniques for Enhancing Self-esteem (24 November 2016) How to Build Psychological Resilience (23 November 2016)

 How to Reduce Perfectionism and Enhance Flexibility (28 November 2016)

 What Are the Techniques for Enhancing Self-esteem (24 November 2016)

 How to Build Psychological Resilience (23 November 2016)